beeware/Python-iOS-template/README.rst

 visible console on an iPhone.

 To do something interesting, you'll need to work with the native iOS system libraries to draw widgets and respond to screen taps.
+The support libraries you added in step 3 have the `Rubicon`_ Objective C bridging library pre- installed to enable an easy interface with the iOS system libraries.

-Or, you could use a library like `toga`_ that provides a cross-platform widget toolkit that supports iOS.
+Alternatively, you could use a library like `toga`_ that provides a cross-platform widget toolkit that supports iOS.

+Regardless of whether you use Toga, or you write an application natively,  the templte project will try to instantiate a ``UIApplicationMain`` instance, using a class named ``PythonAppDelegate`` as the App delegate.
+If a class of that name can't be instantiated, the error raised will be logged, and the Python interpreter will be shut down.

-If you have any external library dependencies (like `toga`, or anything other third-party library), you should install the library code into the ``app_packages`` directory.
+If you have any external library dependencies (like ``toga``, or anything other third-party library), you should install the library code into the ``app_packages`` directory.
 This directory is the same as a  ``site_packages`` directory on a desktop Python install.